ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 This corresponds to the COSE algorithm parameter **ES256**.

-- Fallback Algorithm: The fallback algorithm is RSASSA-PSS as defined in ([RFC 8230](https://tools.ietf.org/html/rfc8230)) with a modulus of 2048 bits in combination with the SHA–256 hash algorithm as defined in (ISO/IEC 10118–3:2004) function 4.
+- Secondary Algorithm: The secondary algorithm is RSASSA-PSS as defined in ([RFC 8230](https://tools.ietf.org/html/rfc8230)) with a modulus of 2048 bits in combination with the SHA–256 hash algorithm as defined in (ISO/IEC 10118–3:2004) function 4.

 This corresponds to the COSE algorithm parameter: **PS256**

 #### Key Identifier

 The Key Identifier (**KID**) claim is used by Verifiers for selecting the correct public key from a list of keys pertaining to the Issuer (**iss**) Claim.
-Several keys may be used in parallel by an Issuer for administrative reasons and when performing key rollovers.The Key Identifier is not a security-critical field.
+Several keys may be used in parallel by an Issuer for administrative reasons and when performing key rollovers.
+The Key Identifier is not a security-critical field.
 For this reason, it MAY also be placed in an unprotected header if required.
 Verifiers MUST accept both options.

-Due to this shortening of the identifier (for space-preserving reasons) there is a non-finite chance that the overall list of DSCs accepted by a validator contains DSCs with duplicate KIDs.
+Due to the shortening of the identifier (for space-preserving reasons) there is a slim but non-finite chance that the overall list of DSCs accepted by a validator may contain DSCs with duplicate KIDs.
 For this reason a verifier MUST check all DSCs with that KID.

 ####  Issuer

-The Issuer (**iss**) claim is a string value which MAY hold the identifier of the entity issuing the HCERT.
-The namespace of the Issuer Identifiers MUST be agreed between the Participants, but is not defined in the specification.
+The Issuer (**iss**) claim is a string value which MAY optionally hold the ISO 3166 Country Code of the entity issuing the HCERT.
+This claim can be used by a Verifier to identify which set of DSCs to use for validation.
 The Claim Key 1 is used to identify this claim.

 #### Expiration Time

 The Expiration Time (**exp**) claim SHALL hold a timestamp in the NumericDate format (as specified in [RFC 8392](https://tools.ietf.org/html/rfc8392) section 2) indicating for how long this particular signature over the Payload SHALL be considered valid, after which a Verifier MUST reject the Payload as expired.
 The purpose of the expiry parameter is to force a limit of the validity period of the HCERT.
 The Claim Key 4 is used to identify this claim.

-The Expiration Time MUST not exceed the validity time in the DSC.
-The verifier SHOULD check this.
+The Expiration Time MUST not exceed the validity period of the DSC.

 #### Issued At

 The Issued At (**iat**) claim SHALL hold a timestamp in the NumericDate format (as specified in [RFC 8392](https://tools.ietf.org/html/rfc8392) section 2) indicating the time when the HCERT was created.

-The Issued At field MUST not predate the validity time in the DSC.
-The verifier MAY check this.
+The Issued At field MUST not predate the validity period of the DSC.

-Verifiers MAY also apply additional policies with the purpose of restricting the validity of the HCERT based on the time of issue.
+Verifiers MAY apply additional policies with the purpose of restricting the validity of the HCERT based on the time of issue.
 The Claim Key 6 is used to identify this claim.

 #### Health Certificate Claim

 The Health Certificate (**hcert**) claim is a JSON ([RFC 7159](https://tools.ietf.org/html/rfc7159)) object containing the health status information, which has been encoded and serialised using CBOR as defined in ([RFC 7049](https://tools.ietf.org/html/rfc7049)).
-Several HCERTs MAY exist under the same claim.
+Several different types of HCERTs MAY exist under the same claim.

 Note here that the JSON is purely for schema purposes.
 The wire format is CBOR.
 Application developers may not actually ever de-, or encode to and from the JSON format; but use the in-memory structure.

-The Claim Key to be used to identify this claim is yet to be determined.
+The Claim Key to be used to identify this claim is -260 (pending).

 Strings in the JSON object SHOULD be NFC normalised according to the Unicode standard.
 Decoding applications SHOULD however be permissive and robust in these aspects, and acceptance of any reasonable type conversion is strongly encouraged.
 If non-normalised data is found during decoding, or in subsequent comparison functions, implementations SHOULD behave as if the input is normalised to NFC.